 AAs are modelled by COSEM “Association SN / LN” objects that hold the SAPs identifying the associated partners, the name of the application context, the name of the authentication mechanism, and the xDLMS context.

 The “Association SN / LN” objects also determine a specific set of access rights to COSEM object attributes and methods and they point to (reference) a “Security setup” object that hold the elements of the security context.
 The access rights and the security context may be different in each AA.
-These objects are specified in IEC 62056-6-2:IEC 62056-6-2:—, 5.3.3, 5.3.4.
+These objects are specified in IEC 62056-6-2:2021, 4.4.3, 4.4.4.

 Application context